 - Teach Art to Children book- I came across this art teaching book in our stash a while ago (buy it used) and I am tentatively planning on incorporating it into our morning time.
 It’s a simple step-by-step art program that builds on basic elements like lines, colors, etc.

 It’s important to remember that we don’t do ALL of this every day.
 Also, no matter what resources we use, first grade is short and simple, focusing mostly on read alouds, fun activities, and an hour or less of “table time.”
-It’s going to be a great year!

 Looking for more curriculum suggestions?